 The alternative is to speak to a qualified adviser who will take all your details in one go and then look for the best possible deal for you.
 If for some reason you do not get accepted for the loan or mortgage you are looking for then it is up to them to try to find an alternative.

-We have partnered with Shop Around Finance to offer this help.
+We have partnered with TMG Direct to offer this help.